 Living Water International

 Living Water International exists to demonstrate the love of God by helping communities acquire desperately needed clean water, and to experience "living water"—the gospel of Jesus Christ—which alone satisfies the deepest thirst.

-Video of the February 2013 Mission Trip to Honduras
+Living Water Mission Trip to Honduras

 St. Peter’s is involved with a United Methodist church and school in Hempstead, Jamaica, with monetary support plus yearly trips by our high school seniors to do work and bring supplies during spring break.
 A summer trip has also been added to do Vacation Bible School with the children, as well as doing repairs as needed.

 This is a Sunday morning where the congregation goes out into the community to worship with their hearts and hands.
 With many different projects, we are connecting our community with God's love.